On this page you can find information about our field of expertice and whether you are eligible for help at the Student Counselling Service.

 For how long do we retain your personal information?

 The Student Counselling Service is bound by legal requirements regarding client data records.
-The law (§ 15 journalføringsbekendtgørelsen) requires us to retain client data records for 5 years if you have received counselling from a psychologist or social worker and 10 years if you have received counselling form a psychiatrists.
+The law (§ 15 journalføringsbekendtgørelsen) requires us to retain client data records for 5 years if you have received counselling from a psychologist and 10 years if you have received counselling form a psychiatrists.
+If you have received counselling form a social worker, you can ask to have your client data anonymized at once you finish your last session.
+If you choose not to exercise this right, we will retain your client data record for 5 years.

 None of your personal information is disclosed to third party for any other purpose.
 Your personal information will only be disclosed if you consent.